pnugues/petit_larousse_1905/README.md

 ## Summary in English
 _Connection of the *Petit Larousse illustré* of 1905 to wikidata_.
 This repository hosts a dataset connecting all the proper nouns of the 1905 edition of the *Petit Larousse illustré* to wikidata elements.
 It contains:
 * `larousse_1905_wd.json`, a list of Python dictionaries where each dictionary represents a Larousse proper noun.
-Each Python dictionary contains the text of the Larousse entry and the wikidata identifier with the text and qid keys
+Each Python dictionary contains the text of the Larousse entry and a list of wikidata identifiers.
+A dictionary has then two keys: `texte` and `qid`, for example:<br/>``` {'texte': "AALI-PACHA, homme d'Etat turc, né à Constantinople.
+Il a attaché son nom à la politique de réformes du Tanzimat (1815-1871).", 'qid': ['Q439237']}```
 * A `src` folder that contains:
     * `raccordement_larousse.ipynb`, a Jupyter notebook which shows how to read and use of the json file;
     * `larousse_1905_wd_extraction.json`, a file which adds information extracted from wikidata to articles;
 * A `docs` folder that contains:
-   * The poster presented at LREC 2022
+   * The poster presented at LREC 2022, see the reference below;
    * Slides describing the dataset and how I created it.

 If you use this dataset, please cite the references below.